tailtq/fastapi-boilerplate/README.md

-# RESTful API Python FastAPI Boilerplate
+# RESTful API FastAPI Boilerplate

 A boilerplate for quickly coding and deploying Python API servers using FastAPI, SQL Databases, and Peewee.